Commissioned by the Ministry of Culture of The People's Republic of China, 2015

 It is inspired by Regnault, Henri with his 1868, Automedon With the Horses of Achilles and so the Victory becomes a reinterpretation of a heroic figure with horses.
 Mariam Haji, in this case, replaces Automendon as the female figure who leads forward barefoot on a donkey.
 She is embraced by a stampede of confused horses as she rides forward.
 The artist uses strong symbolism with intentionality to speak about the Female Condition.

-In addition to Gender, a desire emerged within Mariam relative to Arab identity and associated with the cultural conflicts young artists are facing in the Arabian Gulf as they emerge to become a part of a larger international Contemporary Art movement comparative to European art history.
+In addition to Gender, this large drawing emerged within Mariam relative to Arab identity and associated with the cultural conflicts young artists are facing in the Arabian Gulf as they emerge to become a part of a larger international Contemporary Art movement comparative to European art history.

-'The Victory' in it's drawing technique plots to visualize that European art history colonizes the minds of emerging Arab artists, as they aspire to find a voice within their cultural transformations.
+'The Victory' in it's drawing technique plots to visualise that European art history colonizes the minds of emerging Arab artists, as they aspire to find a voice within their cultural transformations.

 First prize winner in the 38th Bahrain Annual Fine Art Award, Bahrain National Museum, Bahrain 2012 and produced in 2010.